craftingcity/RollHighOrDie/Core Rules/Character Rules/Ability Scores.md

 ## Ability Checks
 While a character's ability is tested, and the result is uncertain, they make an Ability Check.
 To make an Ability Check, roll a d20, and add the relevant Ability Modifier to the total.

+#### Advantage & Disadvantage
+When you have Advantage on a roll, roll twice and take the higher roll.

+When you have Disadvantage on a roll, roll twice and take the lower roll.

 # Strength
 # Dexterity
 # Constitution